AlexRazor1337/genetic-algo-lab/README.md

 Another example of usage can be found in `index.js` file.
 To see the code in action just open `index.html` in the browser.
+There are three implementations of the algorithm.
+I recommend using `new.js` because it is the one working properly for sure.
+Others are a bit questionable at the moment.

 # Screenshots
 Parameters for the algorithm: